Emissions-Based Parking Charges

 What exactly is changing as part of this current phase?

-Hounslow already uses emissions-based parking charges for on and off-street PayByPhone parking, based on a three-band system: zero, low, and other emissions.
+Hounslow already applies emissions-based parking charges for on and off-street PayByPhone parking, based on a three-band system: zero, low, and other emissions.

 How does it work?